 UW-Whitewater is a proud supporter of the LEAP initiative and the value of a well-rounded liberal education.
 Across the university, we believe all students deserve the opportunity to gain valuable experiences and skills that are transferable throughout their lives and career paths.
 We listen to employers and community leaders to learn what they want, and we use this to enhance the quality and value of learning for all students.

 Students: Through your experiences here at UW-Whitewater, there will be many opportunities to participate in LEAP-focused activities that will enhance your knowledge, skills, and perspective on the world.
 Principles of LEAP operate in many of your classes and also through your involvement with many activities.
 LEAP is an integral part of the New Student Seminar, learning communities, undergraduate research, internships, and travel study programs as well as with co-curricular activities such as U-LEAD, student organizations, community service, and on-campus employment.
-Visit our LEAP for Students page to see what employers and students are saying about the skills and abilities they look for in college graduates.
+Employers are constantly sharing with us the skills and abilities they look for in college graduates.
 UW-Whitewater works with them and LEAP to set you up for success!

 For more information on the Principles of Excellence, Essential Learning Outcomes, and High-Impact Practices please visit our LEAP Faculty & Staff Resources page, the University of Wisconsin System: Liberal Education Initiative website, or the AAC&U (Association of American Colleges and Universities) website.